208, 208W. Peoples of South Asia. 3 hr.; 3 cr.

 239, 239W.
 Topics in Cultural Anthropology.
 3 hr.; 3 cr.

-Prereq.: Six credits in social science or sophomore standing.
+Prereq.: Six credits in social science or sophomore standing; for 239W, English 110 is an additional prerequisite.

 This course focuses on a topic in cultural anthropology that is not covered by one of our standing courses in cultural anthropology.
 The specific topic will be announced in the course list published by the department prior to the beginning of each semester.
 The course may be repeated provided the topic is not the same.